cernops/jens/INSTALL.md

 existing stuff.

 The example configuration file installed by the package in `/etc/jens` should suffice for the time being.
-So, let's initialize the metadata repositories, a module, a hostgroup and some Hiera data, based on the examples provided by the package.
+So, let's initialise the metadata repositories, a module, a hostgroup and some Hiera data, based on the examples provided by the package.
 It's recommended to run the commands below as `jens` as the rest of the tutorial relies on this account, however feel free to proceed as you see fit as